 Contact Client Services

 Whether you have questions before you apply or need follow-up services after you complete training, our client services team is here to guide you through every step of your experience with Leader Dog.
-We're here 8 a.m. to 4:30 p.m., Monday through Friday.
+During normal operations, we're here 8 a.m. to 4:30 p.m., Monday through Friday.
+Due to the spread of COVID-19, our client services team is working remotely at this time.
+More details are posted below.

 Meet the Client Services Team